Miss BumBum Suzy Cortez Sizzles In Yellow Lace Lingerie While Licking A Spoon

 Suzy Cortez brought some serious heat to her Instagram page this week when she shared an eye-popping new photo that has her fans talking for all of the right reasons.

 The steamy snap was uploaded on Wednesday and was a major hit with the Miss BumBum winner’s 2.1 million followers.
-The moment was captured in the babe’s kitchen, where Suzy was seen laying on her back across the flat stovetop.
+The moment was captured in the babe’s kitchen, where Suzy was seen lying on her back across the flat stovetop.
 In her hand, she held a pink spatula coated in what appeared to be some kind of batter and had her mouth open in anticipation of licking the sweet treat off the utensil.

 Though Suzy seemed to be in the midst of doing some baking, she wasn’t exactly dressed for her time in the kitchen.
 Instead of rocking an apron, the Brazilian bombshell took things to the next level and sported nothing more than a set of lace lingerie that left very little to the imagination.

 Suzy sizzled in the yellow two-piece set that popped against her perfectly bronzed skin.
-The ensemble included a halter-style bra with thin straps that showcased the model’s toned arms, but that’s not all that was left on display.
-An ample amount of cleavage was exposed thanks to the garment’s deep neckline and tiny cups, which clasped in the middle of her chest to draw even more attention to the busty display.
+The ensemble included a halter-style bra with thin straps that showcased the model’s toned arms.
+An ample amount of cleavage was also exposed thanks to the garment’s deep neckline and tiny cups, which clasped in the middle of her chest to draw even more attention to the busty display.

-On her lower half, the brunette beauty wore a pair of matching yellow panties that were equally-as risque, if not more.
-The skimpy piece boasted a daringly high-cut design that teased a glimpse of the Instagram hottie’s toned thighs, as well as her curvaceous backside.
+On her lower half, the brunette beauty wore a pair of matching yellow panties that were equally as risqué, if not more so.
+The skimpy piece boasted a daringly high-cut design that teased a glimpse of the Instagram hottie’s toned thighs and curvaceous backside.
 Its thin waistband had a dainty bow right in the middle and sat high up on Suzy’s hips to accentuate her trim waist and rock-hard abs.

 Suzy added a set of stud earrings to her barely-there ensemble that gave it just the right amount of bling.
-Her dark tresses were worn down and fell messily behind her head as she lay on the counter, and she rocked a minimal makeup look that made her striking features pop.
+Her dark tresses were worn down and fell messily behind her head as she lay on the counter.
+She rocked a minimal makeup look that made her striking features pop.

 Unsurprisingly, the sexy snap proved to be popular with Suzy’s millions of fans.
 It has racked up over 4,800 likes after just 10 hours of going live to Instagram, and that number still continues to grow.
-Dozens took their admiration a step further and flocked to the comments section of the upload as well, where many left compliments for the social media a sensation’s jaw-dropping display.
+Dozens took their admiration a step further and flocked to the comments section of the upload to leave compliments for the social media a sensation’s jaw-dropping display.

 “Hot hot,” one person wrote.